dentarg/auth0-blog/_posts/2018-02-12-developing-games-with-react-redux-and-svg-part-1.markdown

 });
 ```

-Note that you are going to call this action `MOVE_OBJECTS` because you won't use this strategy to update only the cannon.
+> **Note:** You are going to call this action `MOVE_OBJECTS` because you won't use it to update the cannon only.
 In the next parts of this series, you will also use this same action to move cannon balls and flying objects.

 After defining this Redux action, you will have to refactor your reducer (the `index.js` file inside `./src/reducers/`) to deal with it: